Dr Karen Hosack Janes

 Role

-Dr Karen Hosack Janes teaches on the BA(Hons) and PGCE Primary Education and School Direct Teacher Training courses at Oxford Brookes.
+Dr Karen Hosack Janes teaches on the BA(Hons) and Initial Teacher Education and Training (ITET) and BA(Hons) Early Childhood and Education Studies programmes.
 She specialises in pedagogies that nurture creative development.
 Her lastest book (2022) Nurturing Creativity in the Classroom: An exploration of consensus across theory and practice proposes three 'conditions for nurturing creativity'.

 Karen trained as an Art and Design teacher, becoming Head of Department in a secondary school in Hampshire.
 She went on to lead the schools programme at the National Gallery, London.
 Whilst at the National Gallery she set up a cultural placement programme for Initial Teacher Education students from five universities, including many students from Oxford Brookes.